Detailed Explanation of Advanced Settings

 Manual selection of transition support

-Display when the "Transition Recognition" button is turned off
+Display when the "scene detection" button is turned off

 This method enables the import of transitions manually marked using TC software to replace the automatically recognized transitions, providing full control over where to fill frames and where not to in the input video.

-The transition frame will be accompanied by relevant decision information and output in the scene folder of the project folder in png format.
+The scene frames will be accompanied by relevant decision information and output in the scene folder of the project folder in png format.
 The project folder will be retained.

-The traditional method is to copy the previous frame as the transition frame.
-This method uses the first two frames of the transition frame and uses the frame filling algorithm for interpolation to reduce the jitter caused by copying the transition frame.
+By default, it is to copy the previous frame as the transition frame.
+This method uses the first two frames of the transition frame and uses the VFI algorithm for interpolation to reduce the jitter caused by copying the transition frame.

 Warning